 A vital element in our communications strategies will be the increasing role of smokers' rights groups.
 On selected issues they have the motivation, credibility and clout that is indispensable.
-We shall carefully cultivate and assist these groups.
+We shall carefully cultivate and assist these groups.27

-Vigilance is stressed and applied (as will be shown below): 'We shall carefully target our opponents.
-We shall precisely identify, monitor, isolate and contest key individuals and organizations.'
+Vigilance is stressed and applied (as will be shown below): "We shall carefully target our opponents.
+We shall precisely identify, monitor, isolate and contest key individuals and organizations."
 The goals?
-The same document lists objectives as following: 'Our goals include . . . a professionally staffed Africa Working group; and a more professional Middle East Tobacco Association [emphasis in document] that can conduct a higher profile operation.'
+The same document lists objectives as following: "Our goals include ... a professionally staffed Africa Working group; and a more professional Middle East Tobacco Association [emphasis in document] that can conduct a higher profile operation."

-A 4 November 1991 PM document refers to direct contact with journalists from Tunisia and high-level executives working in the advertising section of Egypt's leading newspaper, Al-Ahram.
-According to this document, a presentation organized jointly by the Swiss National Manufacturers Association (NMA) and the Association Suisse des Fabriquants de Cigarettes (ASFC), the Swiss national manufacturers association, was given to journalists of Switzerland's largest publishing house, Ringier.
+A 4 November 1991 Philip Morris document refers to direct contact with journalists from Tunisia and high-level executives working in the advertising section of one of Egypt's leading newspapers.
+According to this document, a presentation organized jointly by the Swiss National Manufacturers Association (NMA) and the Association Suisse des Fabriquants de Cigarettes (ASFC), the Swiss cigarette manufacturers association, was given to journalists of Switzerland's largest publishing house, Ringier.
 The presentation concentrated:

-... on commonly encountered misconceptions and their treatment in the press ... a presentation was given to two Egyptian journalists, Messrs Ahmed Kamel Awad (Deputy General Manager and Senior executive) and Adel Mohamed Afify (General manager Advertising and member of the board) both from AL AHRAM Publishing house, Cairo, and two Tunisian journalists, Messrs.
-Mondher Bendana (Secretary general of "La Presse de la Tunisie") and Mohamed Hedi Cheriha (Promotion Director of "Le Temps").
+... on commonly encountered misconceptions and their treatment in the press ... a presentation was given to two Egyptian journalists, [names deleted] both from Al Ahram Publishing house, Cairo, and two Tunisian journalists, [names deleted].